1) How often will artworks be rotated through Gallery One?

 Yes, our curators and Education & Interpretation staff members are very interested to see which artworks are most popular with our visitors.
 Gauging visitor interest can help them plan future content for ArtLens and the web site.

 1) What is ArtLens?

-ArtLens is the Cleveland Museum of Art's iPad app, which allows you to personalize your experience of the collection both at the museum and from home.
+ArtLens is the Cleveland Museum of Art's iPad and iPhone app, which allows you to personalize your experience of the collection both at the museum and from home.
 You can use ArtLens to delve into layers of interpretive content on a variety of works in the collection.
 Once you're at the museum, you can use it in Gallery One—CMA's innovative gallery featuring art, technology, and interpretation—as well as throughout the museum's permanent collection galleries.
 ArtLens uses integrated camera technology to scan artwork onsite, and requires an iPad 2 or higher.
 Look for logos in the galleries for art with additional interpretive content in the App.